Curvature-Weighted Capacity Allocation: A Minimum Description Length Framework for Layer-Adaptive Large Language Model Optimization: Related Work

-\paragraph{Generalization bounds and Minimum Description Length.} Generalization theory asks how well a model trained on finite data performs on unseen examples. \citet{Valiant1984ATO} formalized PAC learning, establishing that generalization depends on hypothesis space complexity and sample size. \citet{ShalevShwartz2014UnderstandingML} extend this to infinite hypothesis spaces via VC dimension.
+Generalization theory asks how well a model trained on finite data performs on unseen examples. \citet{Valiant1984ATO} formalized PAC learning, establishing that generalization depends on hypothesis space complexity and sample size. \citet{ShalevShwartz2014UnderstandingML} extend this to infinite hypothesis spaces via VC dimension.
 For LLMs, classical bounds are vacuous due to the enormous number of parameters; \citet{Lotfi2023NonVacuousGB} address this by introducing compression-based bounds via SubLoRA, a low-dimensional nonlinear parametrization that yields non-vacuous guarantees.
 Our MDL objective is directly motivated by this line of work: minimizing description length simultaneously controls generalization and penalizes unnecessary model complexity, grounding our convex programs in information-theoretic principles.